Fresh as your paycheck on payday 💵 Updated: Septmber 17,2025

 Recently, we finished our very first Debt Bootcamp—a multi-week webinar/community/challenge of aggressive debt payoff and 8,000 people joined us.
 Not only did they collectively pay off $1.5 million in just two months, it was so inspiring to watch them all achieve their goals and support each other.

 During this debt bootcamp, I started to see these lightbulb moments for the people that found themselves stuck in the debt cycle.
 It’s this: what’s the first thing you should do in aggressive debt payoff?
-Throw some money at credit card debt?
+Increase your debt payments to tackle credit card balances?
 No. The first priority is to use that money to prevent future debt.

-Of course, if you’re familiar with You Need a Budget (YNAB), you realize that’s simply Rule Two: Embrace Your True Expenses.
-It’s saving for non-monthly expenses that helps people prevent future debt—and I saw people just latch onto this idea in the bootcamp for the very first time.
+Of course, if you're familiar with YNAB (You Need A Budget), you realize that's simply saving for non-monthly expenses.
+This is what helps people prevent future debt—and I saw people just latch onto this idea in the bootcamp for the very first time.

 Let me explain it this way…